krizkontrolz/Home-Assistant-nextion_handler/Tips_and_Tricks/NEXTION_GESTURES.md

 <details>
   <summary>expand …</summary>

-* `tc0`: The `TouchCap` [Touch Press Event] code tests for touches starting on horizontal sliders and skips gesture processing in such cases.
+* :arrow_forward: `tc0`: The `TouchCap` [Touch Press Event] code tests for touches starting on horizontal sliders and skips gesture processing in such cases.
 (Additional exclusions can be made where alternate gesture processing is required, such as in the more advanced [Round slider gesture example](/Tips_and_Tricks/ROUND_SLIDERS.md).)
-* `GESTURE.tim`: The `Timer` component that does the gesture processing allows gestures to trigger actions in two ways: gestures that trigger once a condition is met during the touch event _before_ it is complete (swipe and very-long-press gestures), and by generating a `gest_type` code that can be used _after_ the touch event is complete as part of a condition to modify what the code in [Touch Release Event]s does.
+* :arrow_forward: `GESTURE.tim`: The `Timer` component that does the gesture processing allows gestures to trigger actions in two ways: gestures that trigger once a condition is met during the touch event _before_ it is complete (swipe and very-long-press gestures), and by generating a `gest_type` code that can be used _after_ the touch event is complete as part of a condition to modify what the code in [Touch Release Event]s does.
 The code for `GESTURE.tim` is shown below.
-* `gest_type` coding: The comment at the top of the code below lists the different `gest_type` values that `GESTURE.tim` returns.
+* :arrow_forward: `gest_type` coding: The comment at the top of the code below lists the different `gest_type` values that `GESTURE.tim` returns.
 This includes a `gest_type` of "0" where some movement is detected, but not enough to trigger a 'swipe' action.
 Using `gest_type` in event code allows inadvertent/ambiguous user touches to be filtered out, for legitimate button 'presses' to be distinguished by the condition `if(gest_type>90)`, and then the type of press (short, long, and very-long) can be used to modify what actions are performed.

 ---